 • “Fiber is definitely an issue.
 A lot of my younger and older clients aren’t getting fiber-rich foods, including whole grains, fruits, vegetables, nuts and seeds.
 It’s a contributing factor to a lot of health conditions we’re having.
 Increasing fiber can resolve a lot of those issues.

-• “As we age, we tend to forget about hydration.
+• According to the information found at this vascular specialist online website, as we age, we tend to forget about hydration.
 Especially if you add in more fiber, you have to increase hydration.
 They go in combination.
 You can add cucumber slices, watermelon or strawberries to water.
 That can help you to consume more.
 Drink non-caffeinated teas.
 Watch for sugar.
 That can lead to other health conditions.
 Hydration is beneficial to support brain function, regulate body temperature, relieve constipation issues, reduce risk of headaches, and rid the body of toxins. it also helps reduce dry mouth.

 • “Eat seafood containing omega-3 twice a week.
 Some of the highest are salmon, tuna and sardines.
 These foods are anti-inflammatory.
 In recent studies, they’ve been shown to reduce onset of dementia and help with joint lubrication.
 In the American diet, we have way more omega-6 source, like vegetable oil and grain products.
 It’s essential but we get too many and they’re pro-inflammatory.
 You need omega-3 to offset it.
 Canned tuna and salmon in water can be a big cost saver, as can frozen fish.
 Flax seed is also a source of omega-3, but the fish sources are most potent.
 Flax seed should be ground.
 Chia seeds are also a good source.

 Kelly Springer, registered dietitian and owner Kelly’s Choice, LLC, Skaneateles

 • “Avoid foods that are fried or have a lot of oil, as that adds unhealthy fat and oils.